maubanel/UE5-Static-Meshes/setting-up/README.md

 ![](../images/line3.png)

-We will be working in a third person template and will use the UE4 default and alter it for our needs.
-This will give us all we need for a character that we can control."
+We will be working using the third person template so we can run around the environment.
+We will be looking at static meshes and different ways of using them and tweaking the settings in the game engine.

 <br>